jtmuller5/jtmuller5.github.io/content/posts/microblog/microblog-11-04-2024/index.md

 ## The Conversation Cost

 AI copilots make you fast until they don't.
-There is a very real "conversation cost" that accrues as you use AI tools and its best illustrated with an example.
+There is a very real "conversation cost" that materializes as you use AI tools and it's best illustrated with an example.

 Say you want to create a two-sided marketplace for recruiters and job seekers.
 Standing in the middle of the greenfield, you can erect what appear to be finished structures in an incredibly short amount of time with AI.
 A landing page, authentication middleware, dashboards, database interfaces.
 The outline of the project is fast to assemble because the brush of the AI copilot is wide.